Fuyang Anhui, China Travel Guide

 Install DiDi AppCheck the weather daily to plan appropriate clothing and activities.
 Fuyang experiences distinct seasons.

-Check Fuyang WeatherYour phone is set to be essential for navigation, translation, and photos.
+Check Fuyang WeatherYour phone is set to be essential for navigation, translation, and pictures.
 Carry a fully charged power bank.

-Observe local customs at temples and historical sites.
+Observe local customs at holy sites and historical sites.
 Dress modestly, speak quietly, and avoid disruptive behavior.

 Spring (April-May) and Autumn (September-October) offer pleasant weather for sightseeing.